marabesi/marabesi.com/_posts/2020-09-01-rethinking-legacy-code-and-testing.md

 ## Management, often an issue

 The link between management and development is in my opinion, difficult.
+XP
+{% cite extreme_programming_kent_beck --file 2020-09-01-rethinking-legacy-code-and-testing %} is
-XP is superior to SCRUM as a base for starting out in agile development
+superior to SCRUM as it was the base for starting the agile development
 {% cite extreme_programming_martin_fowler --file 2020-09-01-rethinking-legacy-code-and-testing %}.

 ## References